4.1 Definition of the

 With a =

-find that an orange costs 50 cents, how many oranges will we have for
+we also find that an orange costs 50 cents, how many oranges will

-buy peas.
+want to buy peas.
 They cost 1 cent each.
-How many peas do we get for $10.00?
+How many peas do we get

 Equations

-"a" represents the number of units of length.
-The same
+Therefore, "a" represents the number of units of

-Mercury where the phenomenon takes place.
-We will see below how this
+the phenomenon takes place.
+We will see below how this description

 leads to a perfect coherence.